AnmolK2002/Team-2-wireless-project/reflections/week1_Drishti.md

 ## 4. AI Tools Used
 - Utilized **ChatGPT** to assist in the **summary of complex research papers**.
 - Utilized **Zotero** to organize sources and generate the report
-- Utilized **NotebookLM ** to summarize and understand the contents of the papers selected -Utilized **Research Rabbit ** to help find specifc paper according to the niche
+- Utilized NotebookLM to summarize and understand the contents of the papers selected -Utilized Research Rabbitto help find specifc paper according to the niche